MarxSoul55/project_management/PLAN.md

 * `endl`
 * `endl`

+7. After the program is completely done, we should further edit the program to get Extra Credit (i.e. the `loop` command)
+* See details in README.txt

 ### How to send source files to me.

 * If you have your .cc files on the server, you need to be able to download those files onto your local computer, where you will then